-ECED 1230 SCHOOL-AGE CHILD DEVELOPMENT (2)
+ECED 1230 SCHOOL AGE CHILD DEVELOPMENT (2)

-This course focuses on typical/atypical development of the child ages 5-12 years in the domains of physical growth and motor skills, cognition and language, and social/emotional development.
+This course focuses on typical/atypical development of the children ages 5 through 8 years.
+The course will examine program design in out of school care that addresses the domains of physical growth and motor skills, cognition and language, and social/emotional development.